 - DO NOT remove your wristband for the entire duration of the event

-- One companion wristband will be issued for each disabled patron (exceptions will be made for families with young children)
+- One companion wristband will be issued for each ADA patron (exceptions will be made for families with young children)

-- If a disabled guest wants to switch their companion, please bring the old companion wristband to the Accessibility Services Hub to be reissued
+- If an ADA guest wants to switch their companion, please bring the old companion wristband to the Accessibility Services Hub to be reissued

 Accessible Viewing Area

-There will be a viewing area at RC Cola stage, and multiple gated off areas with Seating in these areas, which should be helpful by letting you sit and watch the show, outside of the crowd.
+There will be viewing areas at RC Cola stage and Sector 3 stage seating at both stages, to allow ADA patrons to sit and watch the show outside of the crowd.
 Please note that seating is available on a first-come, first-serve basis.

 Accessible Viewing Area Policies: